 You can’t visit Texas without trying barbecue.
 For delicious Texas barbecue, line up early to squeeze onto the end of an indoor picnic table at Cattleack (only open Thursday and Friday morning and the first Saturday of each month), or head to the tried-and-true Pecan Lodge or Lockhart Smokehouse.

-For American and Southern food, book a table at new kid on the block Billy Can Can.
+For American and Southern food, book a table at Billy Can Can.
 If Mexican’s what you’re hankering for, Jalisco Norte or Meso Maya serve up authentic cuisine, or Mia’s Tex-Mex is great (with potent margaritas!).

-For something more upscale, Town Hearth‘s interior will blow you away, while the French Room offers a classy tasting menu.
+For something more upscale, Town Hearth‘s interior will blow you away, while the simple but elegant menu at Lucia will always please.
 Check out my guide to the most romantic restaurants in Dallas for even more delicious options.

 Where to stay in Dallas